Some iOS 12 users are running into performance issues after installing the company’s latest version of iOS 12.

 If you start noticing bad performance on your device the first thing to try is a simple restart.
 If you haven’t restarted or turned off your device in awhile, this could work wonders.
 Power it down, wait a minute, and then turn it back on.

 Apple will periodically release new iOS 12 software.
-The change logs will vary (point updates are focused on fixing bugs, milestone upgrades like iOS 12.1 deliver a mix of fixes and features), but all of them have the potential to fix the performance problems you’re seeing.
+The change logs will vary (point updates are mainly focused on fixing bugs while milestone upgrades like deliver a mix of fixes and features), but all of them have the potential to fix performance problems.

 Of course, new updates always bring their own collection of issues you’ll want to read reviews before you upgrade to the latest version of iOS 12.